Punkrocker

 "Punkrocker" is a song written and originally performed by the Swedish electronic/alternative group Teddybears.
 The song first appeared on their 2000 album Rock 'n' Roll Highschool, and was covered later that year by Caesar's Palace (later known as Caesars), a band which also includes Teddybears member Joakim Åhlund.

 The song has been covered multiple times, with the best known version internationally being a 2006 re-recording by Teddybears with American singer Iggy Pop on lead vocals, singing partially rewritten lyrics.
-This version was a minor hit in the United States, and appeared in a Cadillac ad campaign in 2007.
-It is also featured in the 2025 film Superman.
+This version appeared in a Cadillac ad campaign in 2007.
+It is also featured in the closing moments, extending into the closing credits, of the 2025 film Superman.

 Music video

 The music video portrays parts of New York's skyline at nighttime.
-Everyone's (except Iggy Pop who is seen in a car) head is replaced with a bear (so is the Statue of Liberty seen at the end).
+Everyone's head, except for Iggy Pop's (sitting in a car), is replaced with a bear, including the Statue of Liberty at the end of the video.